-This course offers instruction and practice in the fundamentals of Modern Dance technique.
-Instruction includes technique, theory, and history of Modern Dance in its social, political and cultural context.
-The basic elements of improvisation and composition will also be introduced at a beginning level.
+This course offers instruction and practice in the fundamentals of Modern Dance.
+Instruction includes techniques, theory, and history of Modern Dance in its social, political and cultural context.
+The elements of improvisation and composition will also be introduced at the beginning level.